Catching all geodesics of a manifold with moving balls and application to controllability of the wave equation: Introduction and main results

 There is not much literature about observation of the wave equation on moving domains.
 The first paper to address this question (in one dimension of space) seems to be \cite{khapalov1995controllability}.
 More recently, in \cite{le2017geometric} the authors have proved that the $t$-GCC condition is an almost necessary and sufficient condition for controllability of $n$-dimensional waves by a moving domain.
 The question we address in this paper was raised as an open problem in \cite[Section 3E]{le2017geometric}.
 In \cite{castro2014controllability} the authors proved the same result as in \cite{le2017geometric} for the one-dimensional wave equation, and then characterized the minimal norm controls.
 Finally, the paper \cite{castro2013exact} gives sufficient conditions on the trajectory of a moving interior point of an interval to ensure controllability of the wave equation.

 We now give precise definitions and recall the result which will be used in the sequel.

 \paragraph{Setting.} We adopt the same setting as in \cite{le2017geometric}.
 We recall it here for the sake of completeness.
-Let $(M,g)$ be a smooth $n$-dimensional Riemannian manifold with $n\geq 1$.
-Let $\omega$ be a bounded open connected subset of $M$.
+Let $(M,g)$ be a smooth connected compact $n$-dimensional Riemannian manifold with $n\geq 1$.
 We consider the wave equation

 in $\mathbb{R}\times M$, where $\triangle_{g}$ denotes the Laplace-Beltrami operator on $(M,g)$.
 If the boundary $\partial M$ of $M$ is nonempty, then we consider boundary conditions of the form

 where the operator $B$ is either \begin{itemize} \item the Dirichlet trace operator, $Bu=u_{|\partial M}$; \item or the Neumann trace operator, $Bu=\partial_{n}u_{|\partial M}$, where $\partial_{n}$ is the outward normal derivative along $\partial M$. \end{itemize}